suse-janguyen/fleet-awesome/README.md

  * Each GitRepo can have one or more paths to where the recipes live under your new forked repo
  * Assign `Clusters` (`clusters.fleet.cattle.io`) to `ClusterGroups` with labels
    * Fleet pulls the repo data with a `GitJob`, then creates `Bundles` from `fleet.yaml` files for HelmCharts & Kustomizations
- * Final result is a `BundleDeployment` send to the fleet-agent in the Downstream cluster for the target defined in the `ClusterGroup`
+ * Final result is a `BundleDeployment` sent and deployed by the fleet-agent in the Downstream cluster for the target defined in the `ClusterGroup`

 _CRD Flow_